Free 8-week off-season training plan that’s adaptable for every level

 Get the right kit

-Make sure your mountain bike is up to the job, and you’ll need a decent pair of trail-run shoes if you don’t want to destroy your
+Make sure your mountain bike is up to the job, and you’ll need a decent pair of trail running shoes if you don’t want to destroy your best trainers.

 Don’t be afraid